maxio110/nyusdg/README.md

-# Project Title

-NYU Student Discount Guide
+# NYU Student Discount Guide

-## Getting Started

-This is the sample for the front end code, to view the application please go to www.nyustudentdiscount.com
+This is a web application aimed to provide local student discount information to NYU student and they can also upload places information.
+And this is just a sample for the front end code, to see more please checkout [the live app here](https://www.nyustudentdiscount.com).
+Thanks!

 ## Authors